dmoneyUK/SimpleStockMarket/README.md

 Precision
 ========

-1. BigDecimal are used to define most of the fields of numeric value, like price, dividend etc; This is mainly because: it is not clarified these values must be integer and BigDecimal is a bit easier to used in divide calculation.)
+1. BigDecimal are used to define most of the fields with numeric value. ( This is mainly because: it is not clarified whether these values must be integer, and BigDecimal is more accurate in divide calculation for large numbers.)
+Before requirement is clarified, it would be better not to set to much restriction.
 2. Since no requirements for the precision, define the precision as below:
   *  the divide calculation uses precision scale == 7;
   *  the "Dividend Yield" and "P/E Ratio" results have a precision scale == 3 (to present xx.x%);
   *  the "GBCE All Share Index" and "Volume Weighted Stock Price" results have a precision scale == 0 (based on the example date which are all integer)
+  *  BigDecimal.ROUND_HALF_EVEN is applied as rounding mode in divide calculation.